adrad/adrad.github.io/README.md

 # deep_in_mud

-*deep_in_mud is a project demonstrating reinforcement learning for text-based environments.
+deep_in_mud is a project demonstrating reinforcement learning for text-based environments.
 The project is based off of Deepmind's Atari demonstration.

-'''Mnih, V., Kavukcuoglu, K., Silver, D., Graves, A., Antonoglou, I., Wierstra, D., & Riedmiller, M. (2013).
-Playing atari with deep reinforcement learning. arXiv preprint arXiv:1312.5602.'''
+Mnih, V., Kavukcuoglu, K., Silver, D., Graves, A., Antonoglou, I., Wierstra, D., & Riedmiller, M. (2013).
+Playing atari with deep reinforcement learning. arXiv preprint arXiv:1312.5602

 ## Setup